Paige Toon

-Paige Toon was born in 1975 and grew up in Australia, America and England following her father's career as a race car driver meant she grew up all over the world.
+Paige Toon is an author who grew up in Australia, United States and England following her father's career as a race car driver meant she grew up all over the world.
 Paige worked at Heat magazine for eight years as Reviews Editor, but left to have a baby.
 She is now a full-time author and freelance journalist and lives in Cambridge with her husband Greg, an architect, son Indy and daughter Idha.

-She has eleven novels to her name in the romance genre, three young adult novels (the Jessie Jefferson series) and two e-novellas.
-Her most recent novel 'Five Years From Now' was released in April 2018.
+She has 18 novels to her name in the romance genre, three young adult novels (the Jessie Jefferson series) and three e-novellas.
+Her most recent novels include 'Only Love Can Hurt Like This' released in 2023, 'Seven Summers' released in 2024 and 'What If I Never Get Over You' released in 2025.

+Early life

+Toon attended Mount Barker High School in Adelaide, Australia and then Altwood School back in Maidenhead, England.
+She graduated from the University of Greenwich.